 When rescheduling a meeting, use a scheduling assistant to make sure the time and date you suggest fits in everyone’s calendar.
 Mention in your email to the attendees that you considered everyone’s availability, but are also open to suggestions in the event that their calendars weren’t up to date.
 If you leave it up to the attendees to select an alternate time, ensure that your calendar has enough free space to accommodate their suggestions.

 6 Apologize sincerely

 A sincere apology can go a long way when you’re rescheduling a meeting.
 Acknowledge in your email that you made a mistake (when appropriate) or state your reasoning for having to reschedule to smooth out any frustration caused by canceling.
 Express your regrets and request forgiveness in your attempt to correct the mishap.
 Acknowledging that you’re imperfect but care about your relationship with the attendees will help build a better rapport.
 If the rescheduled meeting was high stakes, you can follow up with a phone call the next day as well.
-In fact, you can even add to your rescheduled Fellow meeting agenda an apology.
-Apologizing face to face will a go long way in strengthening your relationship.

 7 Show appreciation

 Express gratitude to your team, manager, clients, or stakeholders that were supposed to be in attendance.
 After you apologize for any inconvenience your cancellation may have caused, thank them for reading your email and considering your request to accommodate the rescheduled date and time.

 When is it ‘too late’ to reschedule?